Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 And that’s okay!
 Because facilitating that transition is what this page is all about.

-- They congratulate the lead on downloading your lead magnet (“Great job taking the first step!” or “You’ve made a smart choice!”)
+- Congratulate the lead on downloading your lead magnet (“Great job taking the first step!” or “You’ve made a smart choice!”)

-- They imply that while the lead magnet is great, it isn’t the entire solution to their problem (“However, there’s so much more you can be learning” or “But the journey has only just begun.”)
+- Imply that while your lead magnet is great, it isn’t the entire solution to their problem (“However, there’s so much more you can be learning” or “But the journey has only just begun.”)

-- They point to your online course as the ultimate solution to their problem (“Now it’s time to take the next step” or “Let’s take it to the next level”)
+- Point to your online course as the ultimate solution to their problem (“Now it’s time to take the next step” or “Let’s take it to the next level”)

 Then, it’s time to get on camera!